Stigmond/EventTrackerProject/README.md

 ## Overview

-This is the Week 12/13 Project for the Skill Distillery Full-Stack Java Bootcamp.
-The ultimate goal of this project is for students to create a full-stack Event Tracker utilizing Spring Boot and APIs.
-This is the second (and final) stage of the project, and students are required to display their ability to connect their back-end to the front-end via the use of JavaScript and REST API.
-For this project, the theme of the event tracker involves unsubstantiated phenomena (e.g., paranormal activity).
+This is the Week 14 Project for the Skill Distillery Full-Stack Java Bootcamp.
+This is the second stage of the week 12/13 project, now requiring students to display their ability to connect their Java/SpringJPA back-end to an Angular front-end.
+For this ongoing project, the theme of the event tracker has been the tracking and recording of unsubstantiated phenomena (e.g., paranormal activity).

-*Per instructor advice, this Event Tracker currently utilizes one table in a database.
+*Per instructor advice, this Event Tracker currently only makes limited use of one table in a database.
 However, this will likely be a continued project after graduation.

 ## Login Information